 As well as an entertaining lead, Ellie was fortunate enough to have a reliable and fun bunch of friends and family, keeping her sane and offering support through this tough time.
 Meanwhile, our hero of the story comes in the shape of David Gold, a high powered lawyer who Elle meets one day at Glastonbury.
 Caught off guard at the sudden frisson for attraction, he suddenly becomes her unlikely saviour and helper whilst the media are out to get her and portray her in the worst light possible.

 As well as the main story, Sarra has cleverly added some flashbacks to the tale.
 These flashbacks are about her rockstar mother Ari relationship with Billy before he became famous and Ellie’s birth.
 I thought this was a particularly interesting back story and even though these parts were just snippets of stolen moments together, I thought it made the story even more interesting.

 Prettily presented,’It Felt Like A Kiss’ is typical of Sarra’s writing, a romantic, quirky and witty story, that leaves the reader begging for more.
 Featuring sexy characters and scenes of a sexual nature that has the pages sizzling from sexual tension, this book was a thoroughly good read and if only I hadn’t got caught up in 60′s drama, I would have finished it in a heartbeat!

-You can buy Billy and Me on Amazon and is available to buy from good bookshops.
+You can buy It Felt Like a Kiss from Amazon and is available to buy from good bookshops.